tamwip/tamwip.github.io/content/uncopyright.md

 title: UNCOPYRIGHT
 ---

 Everything on this website is uncopyrighted.
-Being in a simulation, most our ideas aren't unique or original.
+Seldom, if ever, is a single individual solely responsible for an idea or a concept.
+Rather, individuals are influenced by other individuals, who in turn were influenced by other individuals, and so on.
+A history of almost anything, then, can be viewed as an unending stream of interrelated events..
 So I figured why claim anything I've put out?

-The code for this website was taken directly from [Eric Murphy](https://ericmurphy.xyz/), who also uncopyrighted his website, with a few tweaks here and there.

 Attribution is appreciated, but not required.